arthare/tourdegiro/README.md

 Start with the MinimalTdG project, and copy or modify the ConsolePainter class.
 In `ConsolePainter::Painter_Init`, you'll want to load your art assets.
 In `ConsolePainter::PaintState`, you'll want to paint the current state of the game (as represented in the `TDGFRAMEPARAMS` object).
 Note that there is no guarantee that you'll have the same map or same set of players from frame to frame (players might drop out, the server might change the map, etc).

 #### I want to create a new game mode with wacky upgrades or different physics!
-The frame-by-frame physics (including drafting, aero, etc) occur in TourDeGiroCommon/Player.cpp, in the function `RunPhysics`.
+The frame-by-frame physics (including drafting, aero, etc) occur in `TourDeGiroCommon/Player.cpp`, in the function `RunPhysics`.
 Note that this function is shared by the game client and the server.
 If you modify it on your client but connect to a server without your modifications, you'll end up with a jumpy rider, because you'll keep getting position updates from the server that differ from and override your game client's renderings.

 #### I want to make a LAN Server Host and connect to it!
 This would be a pretty quick modification to MinimalTdG.
 You'll see that the first half of `GameEntryPoint` is spent setting up a server, and the second half is a client.
 All you need to do is make a binary that doesn't set up the client, and then make another client that connects to the IP address of your server.

 #### I want to make my server save data to a database/web service to save data and load maps!
 There is an interface in `TourDeGiroCommon/StatsStore.h` called StatsStore.
 This is the interface the server uses to save and load data from any kind of a back-end.
 The MinimalTdG server runs off a NullStatsStore, which basically does as little as possible to let the game start.
-The real TdG servers did (still do!) run off an implementation that saves to our MySQL DB.
+The real TdG servers did (still do!) run off a StatsStore implementation that saves to our MySQL DB.

-Important DB terms:
+Important StatsStore/DB terms:
-- masterId - this is a representation of the account ID of the player
+- masterId - this is a representation of the account ID of the player.
+In Tour de Giro terms, signing up gave you an account ID, under which you could have many rider IDs.
 - playerId - this is the ID of the alias they're currently riding under.
 Master account "tourdegiro@tourdegiro.com" might have "art", "eric", or "demo rider" as different rider names.
 Think of masterID as a household, and playerId as a individual person in that household.
 - mapId - Every map has a unique ID.
 - raceId - An ID of a single race.
 One race can have many race entries.